rule

 Canto 1

-(24-25) "Once upon a time when Parîkchit was hunting stags with bow and arrows, he got very fatigued, hungry and thirsty.
-Looking for a reservoir of water he entered the hermitage of the famous rishi S'amîka where he saw the sage silently sitting down with his eyes closed.
-(26) Having restrained his sense organs, breath, mind and intelligence had he, in quality equal to the Supreme Absolute, ceased all activity while he remained unaffected in trance elevated above the three modes of consciousness [wakefulness, dream and unconsciousness].
+(24-25) One day, when Parīkchit was hunting stags with bow and arrows, he got very fatigued, hungry and thirsty.
+Looking for a reservoir of water he entered the hermitage of the famous rishi S'amīka, where he saw the sage silently sitting down with his eyes closed.
+(26) Having restrained his sense organs and breath, he, with his mind and intelligence inactive, and in quality equal to the Supreme Absolute, being unaffected had achieved transcendence above the three states of consciousness [wakefulness, dreaming and dreamless sleep].
 (27) He was covered by his long, compressed hair as also by the skin of a stag.
-The king, whose palate was dry of thirst, asked for water.
-(28) Not being properly received with a place to sit, water and nice words, he felt neglected and so he got angry.
-(29) O brahmins, given the circumstance of being distressed because of his hunger and thirst, was his anger and hostility against the brahmin unprecedented.
-(30) Having lost his respect he picked up a lifeless snake with the tip of his bow and placed it in anger on the shoulder of the sage as he left to return to his palace.
-(31) There he wondered whether or not the sage's meditative state of withdrawing from the senses with closed eyes was a false, pretended trance to remain in avoidance of seeing a lower ruler.
+The king, with a dry palate finding him in that state, asked for water.
+(28) Not being properly received with a place to sit, water and nice words, he felt disrespected and therefore got angry.
+(29) Oh brahmins, plagued by hunger and thirst being inconsiderate himself, his anger and hostility against the brahmin was unprecedented.
+(30) Having lost his respect, he with the tip of his bow picked up a lifeless snake and placed it angrily over the shoulder of the sage as he left to return to his palace.
+(31) [There he wondered] whether or not this meditative state of withdrawal from the senses with closed eyes was a false, pretended trance, maintained [by the sage] because he was just a lower ruler.

-(32) When the sage's son, who was a very powerful personality, heard of the grief the king had caused his father while he was playing with some kids, said he this: (33) 'Just see how irreligious these rulers are!
-Enriching themselves like crows they defy what is settled for servants, while they are nothing but dogs keeping watch at the door!
-(34) The sons of the ruling class are there to guard the learned like watchdogs - on what grounds would he who is supposed to stay at the door deserve it to enter the house of the master and eat from the same plate?
-(35) Since Krishna our protector, who is the Supreme Lord and ruler of those upstarts, has departed, shall I today punish them myself, just witness my power.'
-(36) Thus with eyes red-hot of anger speaking to his playmates, touched the son of the rishi the water of the Kaus'ika river and discharged he the following thunderbolt of words: (37) 'Verily, seven days from now will, for breaking with the etiquette, a snake-bird bite the wretched one of the dynasty who offended my father.'
-(38) Thereafter, when the boy had returned to the hermitage, saw he the snake on his father's shoulder and cried he loudly over that sorry plight."
+(32) When the sage's son [named S'ringī], who was a very powerful personality, heard of the grief the king had caused his father while he was playing with some children, he said this: (33) 'Just see how irreligious these rulers are!
+Enriching themselves like crows they, the servants, like dogs keeping watch at the door, behave badly unto their master!
+(34) The sons of the ruling class are to guard the brahminical order like watchdogs.
+On what grounds would he, who is supposed to stay at the door, deserve it to enter the house of the master and eat from the same pot?
+(35) Since Krishna our protector, who is the Supreme Lord and ruler of those upstarts, has departed, I shall today punish them myself, just witness my power!'
+(36) Thus with eyes red-hot of anger speaking to his playmates, the son of the rishi touched the water of the Kaus'ika river and released the following thunderbolt of words: (37) 'Verily, seven days from now the wretched soul of the dynasty who offended my father will, because of breaking with the etiquette, be bitten by a snake-bird.'
+(38) When the boy thereafter returned to the hermitage, he saw the snake over his father's shoulder and cried loudly over that sorry plight.

-(47) Next addressed the sage the Supreme, All-pervading Lord in order to beg His pardon for the great sin that by the child immature of intelligence was committed against a sinless, deserving and subordinate one.
-(48) [He prayed:] 'Whether they are defamed, cheated, cursed, disturbed, neglected or even when one is killed, will for certain never for any of this the forbearing devotees of the Lord avenge themselves.'
-(49) Thus the sage regretted the sin of his son while he personally did not consider the king his insulting him as being sinful.
-(50) Generally prove the saints in this world themselves not distressed or happy when they because of others are engaged in worldly duality, because they are situated in the transcendence of the soul."
+(47) The sage thereupon addressed the Supreme, All-pervading Lord, o beg His pardon for the great sin, committed by the child immature of intelligence, against a sinless, worthy and subordinate soul.
+(48) [He prayed:] 'Whether they are defamed, cheated, cursed, disturbed, neglected or even when one of them is killed, the forbearing devotees of the Lord for certain never will avenge themselves for any of this.'
+(49) The sage thus regretted the sin of his son and certainly did not think that the insult by the king was a sin.
+(50) Generally the saints in this world prove themselves not distressed or happy when they by others are involved in worldly dualities, for they are situated in the transcendence of the soul."

 Text 1

-Sûta said: "He [Parîkchit] who in the womb of his mother was scorched by the weapon of the son of Drona, did not die thanks to the mercy of the Supreme Lord Krishna whose actions are so wonderful.
+Sūta said: "He [Parīkchit] who in the womb of his mother was scorched by the weapon of the son of Drona, did not die thanks to the mercy of the Supreme Lord Krishna whose actions are so wonderful.
+(Vedabase)

 Text 2